ahlner/sparkplug-rs/.github/ISSUE_TEMPLATE/bug_report.md

 ### Version

 <!--
-List the versions of all `tracing` crates you are using.
+List the versions of all `sparkplug-rs` crates you are using.
 The easiest way to get this information is using `cargo-tree`.

 `cargo install cargo-tree`